Contract Fundamentals

 Can a seller withhold goods for non-payment in India?

 Yes.
-Under Section 47 of the Sale of Goods Act 1930, an unpaid seller has the right to retain possession of goods until payment.
-These statutory rights can be modified in the contract.
+Under Section 47 of the Sale of Goods Act 1930, an unpaid seller has the right to retain possession of goods until payment (lien), and under Section 49, the right to stop goods in transit.
+These rights can be modified or waived in the contract — always check whether the contract expressly waives or modifies these statutory rights.